kathawala/gist/README.md

 -c    Specify the text of the gist you'd like to create (must be used in conjunction with -n)

--u    Specify the user (makes the gist private)
+-u    Specify the user (default is anonymous)

 -p    Specify the creation of a private (aka "secret") gist.
 The default is public.